deepinv/deepinv/docs/source/user_guide/training/distributed.rst

 - Move both images and measurements to ``ctx.device``.
 - If measurements are stored as a list or :class:`deepinv.utils.TensorList`, move each tensor to the device.

-This is different from data parallelism, where each process receives different samples and gradients are synchronized only between model replicas.
+This is different from Pytorch's data parallelism, where each process receives different samples and gradients are synchronized only between model replicas.
+There's no need for custom data loaders or samplers for the distributed framework, as long as all ranks consume the same data in the same order.

 How Backward Works
 ------------------